South Africa parliament fire suspect charged with terrorism

 He said Mafe was seeking bail.

-Mafe has vowed that "if his bail application does not proceed and he is not released from custody, as from this moment, he will embark on a hunger strike," Mpofu said in the small courtroom.
+Mafe has vowed that if "he is not released from custody, as from this moment, he will embark on a hunger strike," Mpofu said in the small courtroom.

-According to Mpofu, Mafe who is widely described as homeless, "does not understand why the government, which was not able to feed him when he was poor outside and fending for himself, now is so keen to feed him for a further period of time".
+Mpofu said that Mafe, who has been widely described as homeless in local media, "does not understand why the government, which was not able to feed him when he was poor outside and fending for himself, now is so keen to feed him for a further period of time."

-Without divulging details, Mpofu said his client believed he was being "victimised and targeted particular because he is poor".
+Mpofu said his client believed he was being "victimised and targeted particularly because he is poor".

-He refused to say if he was appearing pro-bono for Mafe, when asked by AFP.
+Another defence lawyer Luvuyo Godla told reporters they are appearing pro-bono for Mafe.

-In stark contrast to his first court appearance where he was bearded and dressed in a grey shirt with knee-length denim shorts, on Tuesday he came in clean shaven in a light blue shirt and a dark jacket.
-Mafe turned his head around for pictures to photographers.
+In contrast to his first court appearance where he was bearded and dressed in a grey shirt with knee-length denim shorts, on Tuesday Mafe came in clean shaven in a light blue shirt and a dark jacket.

-As the Tuesday hearing concluded, Mafe repeatedly shook his head from left-to-right, taking off his mask.
+He turned towards photographers when he entered the court, later repeatedly shaking his head from side-to-side and taking off his mask.

-Since his arrest, debate has raged in South Africa over whether Mafe, described in the local media as homeless, was responsible for setting the building on fire.
+Since his arrest, debate has raged in South Africa over whether Mafe was responsible for setting the building on fire.

-Protesters outside the court building demanded his release saying he was a scapegoat.
+Protesters outside the court on Tuesday demanded his release, saying he was a scapegoat.

-A group of around 30 people, picketed outside, brandishing handwritten signs such as "free Mafe," "he is innocent" and "he is not guilty."
+A group of around 30 people picketed outside, brandishing hand-written signs saying "free Mafe," "he is innocent" and "he is not guilty".

-One homeless person recounted the events of the night the fire started.
-He was sleeping on a street near the parliament complex and heard a sound like a car collision.
-He later suspected that was the break-in before the fire started.

-A preliminary report by the city of Cape Town last week said the fire detection system appeared "faulty," "sprinklers did not activate" and maintenance scheduled for February 2020 had not been carried out.
+A preliminary report by the city of Cape Town last week said the fire detection system appeared "faulty," and that "sprinklers did not activate".

-It took scores of firefighters more than two days to extinguish the blaze, which tore through the wood-panelled assembly chamber where parliamentary debates are held.
+It took scores of firefighters more than two days to extinguish the blaze, which tore through the wood-panelled legislature chamber where parliamentary debates are held.

-No casualties were reported in the fire, but the extensive damage has shaken the country and forced the authorities to move the annual state-of-the-nation address to be delivered next month by President Cyril Ramaphosa to an alternative venue in Cape Town.

-Ramaphosa at the weekend said incidents such as the parliament fire, undermined the country's security and stability.
+The extensive damage has shaken South Africa and President Cyril Ramaphosa said at the weekend that such incidents undermined the country's security and stability.

-South Africa's parliament is located in Cape Town, whereas its government is in Pretoria, close to the economic hub of Johannesburg.
+However historic treasures housed in the parliament complex that were initially feared destroyed were spared, parliament said last week.

+"The museum including artworks and heritage objects" such as "the Keiskama tapestry on the ground floor of the old Assembly building" were saved, it said in a statement.